ZAZ #3: The Naked Gun

 Of course, there's the influx of other writers.
 Abrahams brought on two new guys for Mafia!
 Zucker and longtime collaborator Robert Weiss only produced Superhero Movie.
 And Aaron Seitzer and Jason Friedberg, who made their debut with Spy Hard, which starred and was produced by Leslie Nielson in the 90s, joined forces with Zucker, Proft and Abrahams on the Scary Movie franchise.
 But ultimately they took the ball and ran with it on all those Date Movie, Meet the Spartans, Starving Games movies on their own.
 You've gotta make sure you're pointing the right fingers in the right directions.

-Again, we see Paramount sticking to their apparent tradition of framing everything at 1.78:1 (or technically 1.77:1 for the DVDs).
-Interestingly, however, you'll notice the blu is zoomed in tighter, losing not a ton, but more than just a sliver, around all four sides.
-Except for that, though, the blu is a big improvement.
-Detail like grain is smoothed away, but the image is still noisy with compression artifacts.
-That's naturally cleaned up completely in the HD transfer, and grain is surprisingly strong for a 2011 BD.
-Brightness and black levels are strong, colors are natural; I have to say I'm surprised to find this blu holding up as well as it does.
-The audio leaves a little more to be desired, however.
+We again see a lot of Paramount sticking to their apparent tradition of framing everything at 1.78:1 (or technically 1.77:1 for the DVDs).
+Interestingly, however, you'll notice the blus are zoomed in tighter, losing not a ton, but more than just a sliver, around all four sides.
+I said "blus" plural, because yes, like Top Secret!, Paramount has again just stuck the old BD in their new 2024 boxed set.
+So the only upgrade there is on the UHD.
+At least, though, the blu is a big improvement over the DVD.
+Detail like grain had been smoothed away, but the image was still noisy with compression artifacts.
+That's naturally cleaned up completely in the HD transfer, and grain is surprisingly well retained for a 2011 BD.
+Brightness and black levels are strong, colors are natural; I have to say I'm surprised to find the blu holding up as well as it does.

-Even though this DVD dates all the way back to 2000, they've still remixed this film into 5.1.
+In terms of the audio, even though this DVD dates all the way back to 2000, they've still remixed this film into 5.1.
 It's the only English audio option, with a French dub in mono and optional English subtitles.
-And it's the only English option on the blu-ray, too, though they do bump it up to DTS-HD.
+And it's the only English option on the blu-rays, too (remember the 2011 and 2024 are the same discs), though they do bump it up to DTS-HD.
 The French dub and English subs are still there, but they also add Portuguese & Spanish dubs and French, Portuguese & Spanish subs.
+The UHD has the same DTS-HD 5.1 (still no original audio), but now has French, German, Italian and Japanese dubs with English, Dutch, French, German, Italian and Japanese subs.
+So a couple new foreign language options if anyone cares.

 And the sequel?